cpinitiative/usaco-guide/content/1_Intro/Getting_Started.md

 <!-- END DESCRIPTION -->

-Todo:

-  - Video clip from Brian Dean?

 ## Introduction

-The goal of competitive programming is to write code to solve given problems quickly.
+The goal of **competitive programming** is to write code to solve given problems quickly.
 These problems are not open problems; they are problems that are designed to be solved in the short timeframe of a contest, and have already been solved by the problem writer(s) and tester(s).
 In general, each problem in competitive programming is solved by a two-step process: coming up with the algorithm, which involves problem solving skills and intuition, and implementing the algorithm, which requires programming skills to translate the algorithm into working code.

 A contest generally lasts for several hours and consists of a set of problems.
 For each problem, when you complete your code, you submit it to a grader, which checks the answers calculated by the your program against a set of predetermined test cases.
 For each problem, you are given a time limit and a memory limit that your program must satisfy.